dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-syslog/README.md

                                               local0 to local7.
 The default is
                                               authpriv.
      -h,--help                                display this help and exit
+        --idle-timeout <ms>                   specify time in ms, after tcp connection is closed between
+                                              sent messages.
+Only effective if
+                                              a larger delay time between sent
+                                              messages is specified by option
+                                              --delay.
         --key-pass <password>                 password for accessing the key in the key store, key store
                                               password by default